mzy2240/ESA/docs/joss/paper.md

 parsing, and more.

-[Easy SimAuto (ESA)](https://github.com/mzy2240/ESA) is a Python package that significantly simplifies using SimAuto [@esa].
-ESA wraps all available SimAuto functions; performs automatic error checking, data type conversions, and data parsing; is easily installable via Python's package manager (Pip); has 100% testing coverage; and is fully documented.
+[Easy SimAuto (ESA)](https://github.com/mzy2240/ESA) is a Python package that significantly simplifies interfacing the PowerWorld Simulator [@esa].
+ESA wraps all available SimAuto functions; provides high-level helper functions to execute common tasks in less code; leverages the script commands and the auxiliary file [@aux] to provide more functionalities that the native SimAuto cannot offer; performs automatic error checking, data type conversions, and data parsing; is easily installable via Python's package manager (Pip); has 100% testing coverage; and is fully documented.
 Similar packages have been created in the past, but lack functions, tests, documentation, and other useful features ESA provides [@pypowerworld], [@matpws].
 Most SimAuto users tend to write their own one-off functions and boilerplate code for interfacing with SimAuto - ESA eliminates this redundancy and abstracts away all the low-level SimAuto interactions